gholler-sopra/hydrator-plugins/transform-plugins/docs/Decryptor-transform.md

 **keyPassword** Specify the password for the key to be used in the keystore.

 **schema** Specify the output schema.
-Output columns are same as input columns except the types of decrypted fields.
+The output columns are same as input columns except the types of decrypted fields.
-User needs to manually set the type of decrypted fields.
+You need to manually set the type of decrypted fields.

 ## Example